peterdanis/wrapbox/README.md

 # Wrapbox

 Purpose of this project is to have all pages you use frequently ready for you in one application.
-App works on Windows, MacOS and Linux.
-It is using (Electron)[https://www.electronjs.org/], which uses Chromium and Node  under the hood.
+App is cross-platform - works on Windows, MacOS and Linux.
+It is using (Electron)[https://www.electronjs.org/], which merges Chromium and Node under into one framework.

 ![image](https://res.cloudinary.com/d3/image/upload/v1580457966/wrapbox_jd6uyg.png)